 Assistant Professor Department of Electrical and Computer Engineering University of Wisconsin-Madison

 Mobile computing: smartphone and RF sensing systems for healthcare, mobile interaction, etc.

 System implementation: on software radios (WARP/USRP), Android, Linux network drivers, etc.

-Theoretical analysis: convex optimization, probabilistic models, signal processing, machine learning
+Theoretical analysis: convex optimization, probability models, signal processing, machine learning